 The army, in a communiqué issued Friday, warned civilians against messing with the balloons and urged them to report finding them to the closest army unit.

-The second article's title: "Panic over Israeli Balloons in South Lebanon":
+article's title: "Panic over Israeli Balloons in South Lebanon":

 The issue of poisonous Israeli balloons that soared over southern Lebanon on Saturday and the ensuing admittance of eight people to hospital suffering from nausea remain vague.